cmu-phil/py-tetrad/pytetrad/R/README.md

 If you're using a version lower than 3.7, [update it](https://www.pythoncentral.io/how-to-update-python/).

-#### (3) If you're on a Mac, in a text editor, set JAVA_HOME to your Java installation path in ~/.bash_profile.
+#### (3) Find your Java and Python installation paths.

-On Windows, This step should be unnecessary; check your registry to make sure JAVA_HOME is set.
-The Java installation should have taken care of this.

-On a Mac, to find your Java installation path, in a Terminal window, type:
+Open a Terminal window and type:
 ```
 which java
 which python
 ```
+Remember these paths for steps below.

+#### (4) If you're on a Mac, in a text editor, set JAVA_HOME to your Java installation path in ~/.bash_profile.

+On Windows, This step should be unnecessary; check your registry to make sure JAVA_HOME is set.
+The Java installation should have taken care of this.

-Remember these paths; these will the paths to your Java JDK and your Python installation, respectively.
-Then, in a text editor, add this line to the file ~/.bash_profile:
+On a Mac, in a text editor, add this line to the file ~/.bash_profile:
 ```
 export JAVA_HOME=[..path..to...your...java...jdk...]
 ```
 and save the file.
+This Java path was found in step (3).

-#### (4) Open a new Terminal window, and do the following:
+#### (5) Open a new Terminal window, and do the following:
 ```
 pip install causal-learn
 pip install JPype1